Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test2_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The clues are well-crafted, providing enough information to guide the player without being overly simplistic.
-The informed clues are specific enough to identify the correct answer, while the misinformed and fake clues do their job well to create confusion and misdirection.
+**Reasoning:** The clues provide sufficient information to guide the player without giving away the answer too easily.
+The informed clues are specific, while the misinformed and fake clues are designed to mislead the player.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.7/5
+**Overall Quality Score:** 4.3/5

 **Pass/Fail:** ✅ PASS

 **Main Issues:**
 - Insufficient ambiguity in misinformed clues
-- Missing specificity in clues

 **Priority Actions:**
 1. Minor length adjustments